malashevskyi/masonry-with-a-few-lines/README.md

 # Description
 I often see when someone uses some libraries or CSS Grid to create masonry

-I just put it here, maybe someone finds it useful.
+I just put it here, maybe someone will find it useful.
 You can create masonry just with two CSS properties: `column-count` and `column-gap`

 ⚠️   &nbsp;&nbsp;I set `column-count` with `js` to not create a lot of `@media` breakpoints